30-Day Money Back Guarantee

 Multivitamin General nutritional support Convenience, comprehensive coverage, cost-effective May include nutrients you don't need

-Targeted Supplements Specific deficiencies or higher needs Precise dosing, customizable, bloodwork-guided Requires more planning and bottles
+Targeted Supplements Specific nutrient gaps or higher needs Precise dosing, customizable, & tailored to personal nutrition goals Requires more planning and bottles

 Hybrid Approach Most vegetarians Multivitamin base + targeted high-need nutrients Moderate complexity, optimal coverage